 The School Psychology Ed.S.
-Program has ten goals that reflect the program's values in training ethical, well-rounded school psychologists.
+Program has nine goals that reflect the program's values in training ethical, well-rounded school psychologists.
 The primary goals of the School Psychology program are to prepare professionals who:

-- 1. Can provide direct and indirect psychological services to children (birth to 21), parents, and teachers in a variety of educational settings. - 2.
+- 1. Are capable of providing direct and indirect psychological services to children (birth to 21), parents, and teachers in a variety of educational settings. - 2.
 Possess knowledge within the areas of psychological foundations including development, learning, exceptionalities, psychopathology, and biological, social, and cultural influences. - 3.
 Are competent in the use of major psychological and educational techniques including consultation, counseling, and assessment, with advanced skills in cognitive behavioral approaches. - 4.
-Are capable of functioning in a professional manner in educational settings and have had successful experiences working effectively in a variety of school settings, including special education, preschool, and various levels of exceptionality, including referred and non-referred students. - 5.
-Are knowledgeable of and possess operational competence with school psychology roles and legal and ethical guidelines. - 6.
-Are committed to pre-referral and non-traditional services (pre-evaluation interventions, consultation, counseling, intervention-oriented assessment, and alternative delivery systems), system-wide approaches, as well as competence with traditional services. - 7.
-Are competent as problem solvers, change agents, and advocates, with a commitment to multicultural awareness, equity, inclusion, and social justice. - 8.
-Demonstrate an orientation as a consultant in education, mental health, and social advocacy by helping to identify and meet the mental health, learning, and overall needs of individuals and educational systems. - 9.
-Are knowledgeable about information technology systems related to school psychology and ethical practices. - 10.
-Conceptualize the role and function of the school psychologist from a multi-tiered systems of support (MTSS) perspective, including response-to-intervention (RTI) and positive behavior intervention supports (PBIS).
+Are capable of functioning in a professional manner in educational settings and have had successful experiences working effectively in a variety of school settings, including special education, preschool and different programs, and levels of exceptionality including referred and non-referred students. - 5.
+Are knowledgeable of and possess operational competence with specialized school psychology roles and legal and ethical guidelines. - 6.
+Are committed to non-traditional services (pre-evaluation interventions, consultation and counseling, intervention-oriented assessment, and alternative delivery systems) as well as competence with traditional services. - 7.
+Are competent as problem solvers, change agents, and advocates, with a commitment to multicultural awareness, knowledge, skills, and social justice principles. - 8.
+Are skilled in demonstrating an orientation as a consultant and mental health resource person in identifying and meeting the mental health, learning, and overall educational needs of individuals and educational systems. - 9.
+Are knowledgeable about information technology and uses to safeguard work and to enhance the quality of services.